Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 under each man’s eyelid.

-The camouflaging starts immediately, natural products used to make sure the men and their rifles blend in with their surroundings, in this case, a Vietnam jungle.
+The camouflaging starts immediately, natural products are used to make sure the men and their rifles blend in with their surroundings, in this case, a Vietnamese jungle.

 Their goal is to become a part of the landscape so they do not show up easily.
 The first stanza has a comma ending, a slight pause for the reader.